drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/408OEiq3ybU)

-15. **TICKABLE** Arithmetic operators are quite simple in LaTeX.
+15. Arithmetic operators are quite simple in LaTeX.
 Try the following:

         \begin{itemize}
             \item $a+b$